After a 14-month honeymoon around the world, it was unfortunately time to go back home…

 In the city of Kuala Lumpur in Malaysia, we also met friends to share a luxury apartment.
 In India, we were incredibly well received by a friend as well as friends of friends and even friends’ family.
 We also had the huge honour of raising the flag in the neighbourhood ceremony for the country’s national holiday.
-In Africa, we shared strong and unforgettable experiences with our fellow travellers.

 These are just examples from hundreds of great meetings which made our trip so beautiful.
 We hope to meet many of our friends again around the world (in a few months or fifty years)!

 Who can say they haven’t changed in 14 months of life?
 We did not have a “big revelation” and we were not seeking one.
 We cannot, however, deny our way of thinking has evolved on certain points: